Archive for the ‘An Essay on Street Fashion’ Category

 Photos: Girls of Summer | Masoom Minawala, Fashion blogger.

 Undoubtedly, Bollywood hero is the ultimate fashion idol for the common man whose style inspirations, conscious or not, are Bollywood films.
-For instance, men wearing shirts unbuttoned with their chests exposed, with or without accessories, is the most common trend seen on the Indian street Romeo, on the “Indian MTV” niche, and on the ardent Bollywood fans.
+For instance, men wearing unbuttoned shirts with their chests exposed, is the most common trend seen on the Indian street romeo, “Indian MTV” niche, and Bollywood fans.

 street style india